 Pratt's location in a residential neighborhood in Brooklyn is ideal for graduate students who want a residential college atmosphere but also want to be close to Manhattan.
 Pratt is close to the Brooklyn Museum and the Brooklyn Academy of Music; one block down from Pratt, Myrtle Avenue is now home to many new restaurants serving different kinds of cuisine as well as stores catering to Pratt students.

-- What's Happening in Manhattan: A great site for restaurants, galleries, museum, and what's happening at the moment.
+What's Happening in Manhattan: A great site for restaurants, galleries, museums, and what's happening at the moment.
 Includes travel guides, maps, where to stay, and lots more.